wp-plugins/folder-gallery/readme.txt

 If you want to use a different picture (than the first) as the single thumbnail for the gallery, add a picture with name !!! (e.g., `!!!.jpg`) to your gallery.
 This picture will be used as thumbnail, but won't be included in the (lightbox) gallery.
 Another option is to use the shortcode attribute `thumbnails=-n` where `n`is the picture number (in the gallery) you want to use as single thumbnail.

 To hide gallery title under the thumbnail, add `title=""`.
-You then should set `subtitle' to something else than `default`, e.g., `subtitle="filename"`.
+You then should set `caption' to something else than `default`, e.g., `caption="filename"`.

 = I'd like to display only the n first thumbnails instead of the full thumbnails list =